Caff1982/linkedin-skill-assessments-quizzes/linux/linux-quiz.md

 - [ ] Firewalls easily spawn commands to operate on connection data, whereas TCP Wrappers cannot.
 - [x] TCP Wrappers works at the application layer, so it can make access decisions on encrypted data.

-**Note:** TCP Wrapper works on Application Layer but answer is not too much confirmed.
+**Explanation**: Note: TCP Wrapper works on Application Layer but answer is not too much confirmed.

 #### Q56.
 As root, you set execute permissions for user, group, and other on a directory.
 Now users can do what?